Azure Active Directory requirements for Azure Information Protection

 Computers running Office 2010:

-These computers require the Azure Information Protection client (recommended) or the Rights Management sharing application for Windows to authenticate to Azure Information Protection and its data protection service, Azure Rights Management.
+These computers require the Azure Information Protection unified labeling client or Azure Information Protection client to authenticate to Azure Information Protection and its data protection service, Azure Rights Management.

 If your user accounts are federated (for example, you use AD FS), they must use Windows Integrated Authentication.
 Forms-based authentication in this scenario fails to authenticate users for Azure Information Protection.